gregor-i/nutria/README.md

 ```

 ## todo list:
- - use open gl to render fractals in backend (todo: reconsider)
- - create a user profile to
  - up / down vote published fractals in public gallery
  - migrate all existing `FractalProgram`s to `FreeStyleProgram` with the right parameter (typed)
- - define data protection policy
+ - define a data protection policy
  - explorer actions:
     - return to start position
-    - save high quality screenshots to disk and to server
+    - save high quality screenshots to disk and to shareable url
  - Some complex number opertations are not implemented
  - complex number power seems to be incorrect

 ## links: